ohmjs/ohm/doc/api-reference.md

 - On a _rule application_ (non-terminal) node, first look for a semantic action with the same name as the rule (e.g., 'FullName').
 If the action dictionary does not have a property with that name, use the action named '\_nonterminal', if it exists.
 If there is no `_nonterminal` action, and the node has a single child that is _not_ an iteration node, then return the result of invoking the operation/attribute on the child node.
 - On a terminal node (e.g., a node produced by the parsing expression `"hello"`), use the semantic action named '\_terminal'.
 - On an iteration node (e.g., a node produced by the parsing expression `letter+`), use the semantic action named '\_iter'.

-If the action dictionary does not have a property with that name, the default action returns an array containing the results of applying the operation or attribute to each child node.
+***NOTE:** Versions of Ohm prior to v16.0 had slightly different behaviour with regards to default semantic actions.
+See [here](https://github.com/harc/ohm/blob/master/doc/releases/ohm-js-16.0.md#default-semantic-actions) for more details.*

 Note that you can also write semantic actions for built-in rules like `letter` or `digit`.
 For `ListOf`, please see the documentation on [asIteration](#asIteration) below.